Introducing Edgio Applications v7Find out what's new.

 • For the purpose of this comparison, the hostname defined by this match condition will not be resolved to an IP address.

-• For the purpose of this comparison, a customer origin’s HTTP Host Header option is irrelevant.
+• For the purpose of this comparison, an origin configuration’s Override Host Header option is irrelevant.

-• Security supports various comparison modes (i.e., exact match, wildcard, and regular expression).
+• Edgio Security supports various comparison modes (i.e., exact match, wildcard, and regular expression).

 URL Path

-By default, a Security App configuration applies to all URL paths.
-However, you may limit a Security App configuration to one or more URL paths.
-Security compares the entire URL path against the specified value.
+By default, a Security Application configuration applies to all URL paths.
+However, you may restrict security screening to requests to one or more URL paths.
+Edgio Security compares the entire URL path against the specified value.

 Key information: